jorishr/website-text-translator/README.md

 Your website project may contain JavaScript modules that append elements to the DOM dynamically.
 These elements cannot be accessed by this program because they are not part of the HTML markup.
 However, you can include them in the automated translation process by adding custom keys to the configuration file and inside the base language JSON file.
 This is a three step process:

-In your JavaScript module that creates the HTML element, add data attribute(s) with the name of the relevant text-id's:
+In your JavaScript module that creates the HTML element, add data attribute(s) with the name of the relevant text-id's.
+Example usage:

 ```js
 const anchor = document.createElement("a");